the-code-genin/saas/documentation.md

 | PUT/PATCh | Update data on an api endpoint.     |
 | DELETE    | Delete data on an api endpoint.     |

 All responses from the API are also JSON encoded.

-They follow the specifications defined [here](https://github.com/Gbahdeyboh/AuthServer).
+The API follows the specifications defined [here](https://github.com/Gbahdeyboh/AuthServer) for responses and authentication.

 ## API Methods

+All requests should be in the form[https://stuaas.herokuapp.com/api/API_VERSION/METHOD_NAME](https://stuaas.herokuapp.com/api/API_VERSION/METHOD_NAME).

+### API Version: v1

+All requests should be in the form[https://stuaas.herokuapp.com/api/v1/METHOD_NAME](https://stuaas.herokuapp.com/api/v1/METHOD_NAME).

+#### Organization Categories

+Peform CRUD operations on organization categories.

+**Endpoints:**

+- `GET` organizations/categories
+Get the organization categories.